 Being a cloud forest this unique eco-system is a birder’s wild-life enthusiast’s haven!
 A day walking through the network of trails over hanging bridges is a great way to see wildlife from a different perspective.
 This is also where wildlife will stay very active – in the tree canopy amongst the clouds.
 The Resplendent Quetzal – one of the most beautiful birds in the world is regularly seen here along with 400 other species.
 Amongst this megadiversity of wildlife are 2,500 species of plants tens of thousands of insects and near to 5,000 species of moths.
 Santa Elena is the closest town and it packs tons of charm with rustic Eco-hotels to match.

 Where to stay?

-This rustic lodge has a very warm welcome with an open fire place and a laid-back atmosphere.
-The staff are all very helpful with an informal but caring service style.
+This rustic lodge has a very warm welcome with an open fireplace and a laid-back atmosphere.
+The staff is all very helpful with an informal but caring service style.

 The food is what a Costa Rican grandmother would cook if she was also a creative and a contemporary professional chef.

 Just beyond the restaurant and bar are lush gardens, replete with a stream, pond and small waterfall.

 Of course these are just a few of the many options you have in Costa Rica to see wildlife.
 The best results you will have is by identifying when you can travel.
 When you have a time frame we can help identify what wildlife is most active during those times and if the weather will be kind to you or not!

 Inquire for a free quotation and some advice from our travel experts!